 - Let your palms face up or down in whatever position you feel is working best for you.

 - Hold for as long as you feel comfortable, then cross your shins the other way and hold for another minute.
 If you want to relax, try some breathing exercises.

 Read How To Sleep Comfortably & Peacefully During Pregnancy

-One of the best poses to try if your hips are feeling tight.
+One of the best yoga asanas for pregnant women to try if their hips are feeling tight.
 It also aids in childbirth as it helps to widen the pelvis.
 It targets your belly, hips, and pelvis region.